Bonnie Langford: Doctor Who

 Between 1986 and 1987, Langford played the role of Mel, companion to both the Sixth and Seventh Doctors in the science fiction series Doctor Who.
 She returned to the role in 1993 for Dimensions in Time, a special charity Doctor Who/EastEnders crossover episode as part of the BBC's Children in Need.
 She has continued to reprise the role in several audio dramas alongside the Colin Baker and Sylvester McCoy Doctors and in a cameo in the episode "The Power of the Doctor".
 In her first appearances one of her trademarks was a penetrating scream uttered while escaping from monsters.

 Langford made a surprise return to Doctor Who in 2023 for the 60th Anniversary story ‘’The Giggle’’.
 Also in 2023, it was announced that Langford would be returning to the series in the revival’s fourteenth series, reprising her role as a guest star, alongside Ncuti Gatwa as the Fifteenth Doctor and Millie Gibson as Ruby Sunday.
 She appeared in the two part finale ‘’The Legend of Ruby Sunday’’ and ‘’Empire of Death’’.
 The episodes were broadcast in June 2024.

-She returned to the role for the 2025 season finale.
+She returned to the role for the Series 15 two-part finale, "Wish World" and "The Reality War".